brookec123/CommentFixer/auto-file-and-function-comments/README.md

 ## Features

 Adds file comments at the start for .py, .java, .c, .cpp, .h, and .hpp files.
 Adds function comments in .py, .java, .h, and .hpp files.
+Allows user to add more/customize default comment lines.

 # Languages Currently Supported (and Will be Supported in The Future)
 &#x2611; C